lopuhin/kaggle-kuzushiji-2019/README.rst

 Why such approach was chosen?
 There are two other candidate approaches:

-- End-to-end model which does detection and classification (e.g. Mask-RCNN).
+- End-to-end model which does detection and classification (e.g. Faster-RCNN).
 This may be possible with some effort, but here it seems that segmentation is quite easy, while classification is hard, and it's more convenient to tune a classification model alone without worrying about detection, also pipeline is easier and more flexible.